The near-critical planar FK-Ising model: Monotone coupling and near-critical behavior

-We now give a concrete manifestation in Grimmett's coupling of the self-organized behavior appearing in any monotone coupling of random-cluster models, explained in Phenomenon~\ref{pheno2}.
+We now give a concrete manifestation in Grimmett's coupling of the self-organized behavior appearing in any monotone coupling of random-cluster models.
 We restrict ourselves to the finite case, since the transition rule for the infinite volume Markov process $(Z_t)_{t\geq 0}$ has not been established.
-Let then $\Lambda$ be a finite box in $\Z^2$ (or a torus $\Z^2/n\Z^2$).
+Let then $\Lambda=(V,E)$ be a finite box in $\Z^2$.
+Given a sample $Z = Z_\Lambda \in [0,1]^{E}$ from Grimmett's monotone coupling $\mu_\Lambda$, for an edge $e\in E$, let $\cloud(e)$ be the set of edges which appear simultaneously with $e$: